More Tokens, Lower Precision: Towards the Optimal Token-Precision Trade-off in KV Cache Compression: Related Work

 \paragraph{Other KV Compression Methods} Compressing KV cache from other dimensions typically requires modifying the model architecture, which usually necessitates additional training for adaptation.
 For the layer dimension, LCKV~\citep{wu2024layercondensedkvcacheefficient}, CLA~\citep{brandon2024reducingtransformerkeyvaluecache} and MLKV~\citep{zuhri2024mlkvmultilayerkeyvalueheads} reduce memory usage by sharing the KV cache across adjacent layers.
 ShortGPT~\citep{men2024shortgpt} and DynamicSlicing~\citep{dumitru2024change} achieve compression by eliminating redundant layers.
 YOCO~\citep{Sun2024YouOC} changes the model structure and shares a single global KV cache across layers.
 For the head dimension, MQA~\citep{shazeer2019fasttransformerdecodingwritehead} and GQA~\citep{ainslie2023gqa} share the KV cache within each head groups.
 DeepSeek-v2~\citep{liu2024deepseek} employs dimension-reduction techniques to compress all heads into a single low-rank vector.
-These lines of work is orthogonal to ours, as they can also be combined together.
+These lines of work are orthogonal to ours, and theoretically, they could be combined with our method.
+However, it is important to note that these methods typically necessitate adjustments at the model architecture or require additional fine-tuning, while quantized pruning can be directly employed without any fine-tuning.